Official positions at Clearwater can be held by students or staff and are determined during elections in School Meeting.

 More School Meeting Members

-You can often find her working on intricate art projects.
-Her go-to medium is pencil sketching but she is enjoying exploring oil paints now.
+Catie spends much of her time at Clearwater working on intricate art projects.
+Her go-to method is pencil sketching but she is also enjoying exploring oil paints now.
 She finds that doing art on her terms instead of working on assigned projects has helped her improve her artistic skills.
 Catie also enjoys watching movies and expanding her film knowledge, teaching herself how to play the piano and bass, hanging out with friends, and going for walks.
 During her time at Clearwater she feels that she has become much more responsible.
-Now that she is in charge of what what she does, rather than following someone else’s schedule, she feels she makes more rational choices and has improved her ability to manage time.
+Now that she is in charge of what she does, rather than following someone else’s schedule, she feels she makes more rational choices and has improved her ability to manage time. @ The Clearwater School

 This is Desi’s third year at Clearwater.
 She likes to swing on the monkey bars, play trains, and play with friends.
 She loves that at school she is surrounded by her friends and that they all look out for one another.
 Desi says “School is really fun.
 We make lots of new friends, and there’s staff to learn from, and lots of places you can go when it’s raining”!

 Dominic has been going to Clearwater for five years.
 He loves to skate and do parkour.
 He likes that he can spend tons of time with his best friend during school hours.
 His favorite thing about Clearwater is that he has the ability to express his freedom without judgement.

 This is Epiphany’s fourth year at Clearwater.
 She is the leader of the decorating committee, which recently painted a mural in the common room.
 The committee plans to continue to improve and beautify the school.
 During the day she likes to hang out with her friends and boyfriend, walk to get coffee, and draw.
 Epiphany has performed in many Clearwater theater productions.
 Amongst her friends she is known as the “Meme Queen of Clearwater”.